Haufe-Lexware/docker-style-guide/building_your_own_images_with_dockerfile.md

 Just like with Docker CLI commands there are many more Dockerfile instructions in the [Dockerfile Reference](https://docs.docker.com/engine/reference/builder/) that will prove useful.

-**Attention:**  Data labeling your images with metadata is very important for image discovery and description purposes, and also to organize docker images in the Haufe Group Docker Registry.
+**Achtung:**  Data labeling your images with metadata is very important for image discovery and description purposes, and also to organize docker images in the Haufe Group Docker Registry.
 In my short research, it looks the only way to easily add labels** to an image** is to use the LABEL instruction in your Dockerfile.
 You may want to make use of [this proposed labeling schema](http://label-schema.org/rc1) to provide  good, semantic data labeling to your images and containers.

 ### Whalesay tutorial

 The [Docker Whalesay tutorial](https://docs.docker.com/engine/getstarted/step_three/) is a good basic tutorial to understand how to create images with the CLI and [to build your own image using Dockerfile](https://docs.docker.com/engine/getstarted/step_four/).
 Go ahead and do this tutorial.
 While you are doing this one, also note that at this stage you will always need to run an image to create a Docker container that actually does something.

-**Attention:** On Windows \(With Docker for Windows\), I have also encountered some problems at create image time when extending base images by using package managers like “apt” on Linux from a Dockerfile.
+**Achtung:** On Windows \(With Docker for Windows\), I have also encountered some problems at create image time when extending base images by using package managers like “apt” on Linux from a Dockerfile.
 The workaround for this was to add build arguments that set the proxy server with the Docker Builder.
 These are environment variables that are only set at image build time.
 In Docker you can do this two ways.

 * Use the [-–build-arg option](http://docs-stage.docker.com/v1.10/engine/reference/commandline/build/#set-build-time-variables-build-arg) with the “docker build” command
 * Use the ARG instruction in a Dockerfile